Can You Own a Franchise While Active Duty

 First Step: Navigating DoD Regulations and Getting Command Approval

 Before you start researching franchise opportunities, you need to understand this is a legal requirement, not a suggestion.
+The question "can I have a side hustle while in the military" has a clear answer: yes, but with proper approvals.

 The Department of Defense Joint Ethics Regulation (JER) and DoD Directive 5500.07 exist for good reasons.
 They prevent conflicts of interest, ensure you're not using government resources for personal business, and make sure your side business doesn't interfere with your military duties.

 Here's your action plan: Schedule a meeting with your command ethics counselor or the Judge Advocate General's (JAG) office.
-Don't wait until you've found the perfect franchise — do this during your initial research phase.
+Don't wait until you've found the perfect franchise, do this during your initial research phase.

 You'll need to provide specifics: What type of business?
 How many hours per week will you dedicate?
 What's your role in day-to-day operations?
 Will you need to use government computers or phones?
 The more detailed your plan, the smoother this process goes.

 One reality check: If your MOS requires frequent deployments or you're in a high-ops tempo unit, your ethics counselor might recommend waiting until you're closer to transition.
-That's not them being difficult — that's them protecting your career.
+That's not them being difficult, that's them protecting your career.

 The Key to Success: Manager-Run vs. Owner-Operator Models

 This distinction will make or break your franchise ownership while on active duty.
+Understanding semi-absentee franchise opportunities is essential for military members.

 Owner-operator models require you to be present daily.
 Think restaurant management, personal training studios, or retail stores where the owner is the face of the business.
 These are non-starters for active duty personnel.

 Manager-run models are designed around strong systems and processes that allow a general manager to handle daily operations while you focus on strategy, marketing, and financial oversight.
-You're still actively involved — just not physically present every day.
+You're still actively involved, just not physically present every day.

 The key is finding franchises with bulletproof systems.
 Look for businesses with comprehensive training programs, detailed operational manuals, and strong franchisor support.
 Industries like automotive services, commercial cleaning, and business services often fit this model perfectly.